Nice walk from Calpe

 The walk from the car park all the way to the top of “the rock of Calpe” and back takes between 2,5 hours and 3 hours, including a rest break.
 The walk to the top of “the rock of Calpe” is less difficult than for example the walk to the caves of Cova Tallada in Jávea, but also bring enough water here.
 Also don't forget to bring your sun cream and sunglasses.
 Note: You may cannot ride up or down the mountain with a bicycle.
 The park is freely accessible all year round, except in October and November (when it is rainy season).
 It is possible to climb the rock via various climbing routes.
 There are eleven routes on the south side and six on the north side.
 For us a walk from Calpe was more than sufficient.

-You can park in the streets of Calpe, but there is a free parking lot right at the entrance that will be filled quickly.
-We arrived about 10u00 and still just had one place.
-A man was walking in the parking lot who showed everyone where there was a parking space.
-I think he didn't work there for the parking lot, but was looking for an extra income from the tourists who wanted to give him a tip.
-At the parking you see in the direction of the rock a white-blue fence that you must pass (entrance).
-You will see the Calpe harbor on your right.
+You can park in the streets of Calpe, but there is (was?) a free parking lot right at the entrance that fills up quite quickly.
+Someone informed me that this parking is now closed.
+We arrived at 10:00 am and were just seated.
+There was a man in the parking lot who showed everyone where there was another parking space.
+I think he didn't work there for the car park, but was looking for an extra income from the tourists who want to give him a tip.
+At the parking lot you will see a white-blue gate in the direction of the rock that you can pass (entrance).
+On the right you will see the port of Calpe.